 Visit the casino

 If you want to get with the high rollers, there are only two places to visit in Singapore.
-The first is Marina Bay Sands and the second is Resorts World Sentosa (RWS).
+The first is Marina Bay Sands, near the Gardens by the Bay, and the second is Resorts World Sentosa (RWS).
 Just like any other casino, RWS has all the usual suspects from slots to poker.

 There is a strict dress code, so don’t expect to wander in with your slops on.
 Foreigners can visit for free, but regulations state that Singaporeans and residents of Singapore will need to pay the mandatory S$150 per entrance or S$3,000/year.
 This money apparently goes to funding charities and public causes.